OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/DirectionalMap.md

         default: 0.550000011921

-        <p class="jekyll-theme-minimal scene-class-attr-comment">the value at which the effect is considered 100% on</p>
+        <p class="scene-class-attr-comment">the value at which the effect is considered 100% on</p>

     </p>